-I almost never use root as the target user.
-So I decided to fix it for my
+I have recently found this article by Bozhidar Batsov on opening the current file as root.
+I barely use tramp for sudo access, but when I do, I almost never use root as the target user.
+So I decided to fix it for my needs.

-current buffer is not visiting a file, I prompt for a filename.
+If the user is not specified, the default is still root.
+Also, if the current buffer is not visiting a file, I prompt for a filename.
 As I’m not an ido user, I didn’t bother calling ido-read-file-name; helm overrides read-file-name for me anyway.

 Unlike Bozhidar, I barely use this feature, so I didn’t bind this to a key.